-Once I got my baring I headed along the nature trail.
+Once I got my bearing I headed along the nature trail.
 Each marker is very clear and it was enjoyable to stop and learn.
-Marker one for example tells the difference between red and white oak trees.
+Marker one, for example, tells the difference between red and white oak trees.
 Being that there were no leaves on the tree I had to check out the leaves on the ground.

 Only a few feet down the trail was a young white pine tree that someone had added Christmas ornaments to.
 This made me smile and I had to take pictures of this tree I might otherwise have walked right by.